oscar1888/watfunextr/README.md

 ### Example Output

-The tool will output a new WASM file named `function_<function-name-or-index>_extracted.wasm` in the current directory, containing only the requested function and its dependencies.
+The tool will output a new WAT file named `function_<function-name-or-index>_extracted.wat` in the current directory, containing only the requested function and its dependencies.

 ## License